Welcome to Rockport Rotary!

 Rotary is an organization of business and professional leaders united worldwide who provide humanitarian service, and help build goodwill and peace in the world.
 There are approximately 1.2 million Rotarians, who are members of more than 31,000 Rotary clubs in more than 165 countries.
 Our own Rockport Rotary Club has more than 70 members.

-The next board meeting will be on Tuesday, August 5, at 7:30am, at Rockport Inn & Suites.
+The next board meeting will be on Tuesday, May 5, at 7:30am, Rockport Inn & Suites.